BeagleBoard: BeagleBone

-Announced in the end of October 2011, the BeagleBone is a barebone development board with a Sitara ARM Cortex-A8 processor running at 720 MHz, 256 MB of RAM, two 46-pin expansion connectors, on-chip Ethernet, a microSD slot, and a USB host port and multipurpose device port which includes low-level serial control and JTAG hardware debug connections, so no JTAG emulator is required.
+Announced in the end of October 2011, the BeagleBone is a barebone development board.
+It can fit inside an Altoids tin.
 The BeagleBone was initially priced at US$89.

+The BeagleBone has a Sitara ARM Cortex-A8 processor running at 720 MHz, 256 MB of RAM, two 46-pin expansion connectors, on-chip Ethernet, a microSD slot, and a USB host port and multipurpose device port which includes low-level serial control and JTAG hardware debug connections, so no JTAG emulator is required.

 A number of BeagleBone "Capes" have recently been released.
 These capes are expansion boards which can be stacked onto the BeagleBone Board (up to four at one time).
 BeagleBone capes include but are not limited to: